sprice89/dwt-docs/indepth/ocr.md

 # How to enable OCR pro

-For specifics including code samples and overall steps, please see the (OCR Pro developer's guide)[https://download2.dynamsoft.com//Support/Developer's%20Guide_OCR_Pro.pdf]<br><br>
+For specifics including code samples and overall steps, please see the [OCR Pro developer's guide](https://download2.dynamsoft.com//Support/Developer's%20Guide_OCR_Pro.pdf)<br><br>

 # How to enable OCR Basic<br><br>

-    - Step 1: Include the file: dynamsoft.webtwain.addon.ocr.js in your html.
+Step 1: Include the file: dynamsoft.webtwain.addon.ocr.js in your html.
 This will give you access to library.
 It can be found in the downloaded SDK directory - Dynamic Web TWAIN SDK 16.0\Resources\addon. <br><br>

-    - Step 2: In your application code, you must use the DWObject.Addon.OCR.Download API so that the OCR DLL resources are downloaded and accessible on the client side.
+Step 2: In your application code, you must use the DWObject.Addon.OCR.Download API so that the OCR DLL resources are downloaded and accessible on the client side.
 When this API is called for the first time, it will generate a pop-up which requires the user to accept and download the files.<br><br>

-    - Step 3: Install the language pack with DWObject.Addon.OCR.DownloadLangData API.
+Step 3: Install the language pack with DWObject.Addon.OCR.DownloadLangData API.
 NOTE - By default, only the english dictionary is installed.
 If you need to support other OCR  Basic languages, you can point to a different ZIP file in the OCR Basic Languages folder.
 To support the OCR of multiple languages within your application, you can refer to [this article](https://developer.dynamsoft.com/dwt/kb/develop-with-dynamic-web-twain/how-to-add-other-languages-support-in-client-side-ocr-basic-sample)<br><br>

 For a simple snippet on how to use the above APIs, see below:<br><br>